forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/localdev.md

 lang: en
 ---

-## Local Development in the Lightning Web Components Developer Guide
+> View the full documentation in the [Lightning Web Components Developer Guide](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.get_started_local_dev).

 The Local Development Server is a Salesforce CLI plug-in that configures and runs a Lightning Web Components-enabled server on your computer.
 You can develop Lightning web components and see live changes without publishing the components to an org.
-See the full documentation in the [Lightning Web Components Developer Guide](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.get_started_local_dev).

 ## Run Local Development SFDX Commands in VS Code